BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 ---

-The syntax is very similar from service to service, so it's fairly easy to invoke an action after finding we have permission for it.
+AWS CLI syntax is very similar across services, so it's fairly easy to invoke an action after finding we have permission for it.
 Another example...
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ aws iam get-policy-version --policy-arn arn:aws:iam::427648302155:policy/Policy --version-id v4